You must manage any fire risk on your commercial property by carrying out and maintaining an up-to-date fire risk assessment.

 Fire risk assessment templates and guidance

-You can download and adapt the Northern Ireland Fire & Rescue Services's fire risk assessment templates to help you carry out a fire risk assessment on your business property.
+You can download and adapt the Northern Ireland Fire & Rescue Service's fire risk assessment templates to help you carry out a fire risk assessment on your business property.
 The fire risk assessment guidance notes (PDF, 79K) may also help you get started with completing and recording your fire risk assessment.